The ACLU of Iowa works for a state free of discrimination based on sexual orientation and gender identity.

 Persuaded city governments to change their anti-drag ordinances

-We sent letters to several Iowa cities during Pride Month 2023 advising them that their ordinances including “female impersonators" and "male impersonators" as adult entertainment are unconstitutional and must be changed.
-Those seven Iowa cities, including Pella and Waukee, no longer penalize drag performances.
+We sent letters to several Iowa cities during Pride Month 2023 advising them that their ordinances including “female impersonators" and "male impersonators" as adult entertainment, and therefore subject to special limitations, were unconstitutional and must be changed.
+Those seven Iowa cities, including Dyersville, Pella, and Waukee, no longer penalize drag performances.

 Fought for a Medicaid system that treats transgender Iowans fairly